vuejs/docs/src/guide/a11y-basics.md

 }
 ```

 Once a user changes route, bring focus back to the skip link.
-This can be achieved by calling focus to the `ref` provided above:
+This can be achieved by calling focus to the `ref` provided below:

 ``` vue
 <script>